eclipse-aaspe/server/README.md

 There are three variants of the server:

 * **blazor**.
 This variant uses Blazor framework to provide a graphical user interface in the browser for exploring the AASX packages.
+The other APIs are the same as in the *core* variant.

 * **core**.
 This is a server based on .NET Core 3.1.

 * **windows**.
 This variant uses .NET Framework 4.7.2, which is the only way how you can start a server on your Windows machine without administrator privileges.
+  If you run on windows start with this variant first and try *blazor* later.

-  Mind that *blazor* and *core* variants require these privileges, so they can not be used for demonstration purposes on tightly-administered machines (which are wide-spread in larger organizations and enterprises).
+  Mind that *blazor* and *core* variants require administrator privileges, so they can not be used for demonstration purposes on tightly-administered machines (which are wide-spread in larger organizations and enterprises).